 1. Heaven, Charing Cross

-One of best-known, most historic gay clubs in London stationed up in its iconic Charing Cross spot.
+One of the best-known, most historic gay clubs in London stationed up in its iconic Charing Cross spot.
 From opening up in 1979 between the arches of CC station to hosting acid house nights in the 1980s and becoming a world-renowned super club that rivalled the likes of New York’s The Saint.
 Heaven holds over 1,500 people each night, and hosts both live gigs and club nights, boasting past performers such as A-ha, Dua Lipa, Madonna, Pet Shop Boys, plus many more.
 You better believe it’ll always be full to the brim.

 2. VFD, Dalston